 Banana Upside Down Cake is the perfect dessert when you want something impressive, fancy, even fussy looking.
 A nice change for what to do with those too-ripe bananas we all end up with at one time or another.
-Though this recipe for Carrot Zucchini Banana Bread is the best banana bread on the planet and Hawaiian Banana Nut Bread is beautiful and different, sometimes we want CAKE, not bread; and especially if we’re looking for a dessert.
-So, this cake is super special and gooey-delicious with a topping that’s caramel-banana-goodness and a moist substantial cake with a hint of chocolate.
+Though this recipe for Carrot Zucchini Banana Bread is the best banana bread on the planet and Hawaiian Banana Nut Bread is beautiful and different, sometimes we want a banana CAKE recipe, not a bread recipe, especially if we’re looking for dessert.
+This cake is super special and gooey-delicious with a topping that’s caramel-banana-goodness and a moist substantial cake with a hint of chocolate.

 The topping is certainly the star of Banana Upside Down Cake.
-But the cake itself is substantial and moist thanks to added tangy buttermilk (yes, you can make your own) and a little bit of grated zucchini.
-This cake is ALMOST thin enough to be more of a tart, so baking to the right doneness doesn’t take long.
+But the cake itself is substantial and moist thanks to the tangy buttermilk and a little bit of grated zucchini.
+This cake is almost thin enough to be more of a tart, so baking to the right doneness doesn’t take long.
 Test the very middle of the cake after it’s baked about 40 minutes and if just crumbs come out on your cake tester, it’s ready.

 It looks very pretty served with some fresh whipped cream and extra banana slices, but it’s also amazing served with no extra toppings at all.
 I personally liked it better left unadorned.
 The edge of the cake gets almost crunchy from the glaze (best part!).
 This is one incredibly easy cake that will impress… incredibly.

 Banana Upside Down Cake

 - Preheat oven to 350F degrees.
 Generously grease a 9-inch cake pan with butter, place parchment in bottom of pan and grease the parchment.